-Wanting to check your email on the move, find a route to the next tourist attraction or book a table for dinner?
-If you're visiting one of these ten cities, you'll have no problem doing so – they all provide plenty of free public Wi-fi for visitors to use as much as they wish.
+Wanting to check your email on the move, find a route to the next tourist attraction, or book a table for dinner?
+If you're visiting one of these ten cities, you'll have no problem doing so – they all provide plenty of free public Wi-fi for visitors to use as they explore.

-Visit Barcelona and you'll be able to hang out on the sand, explore Gaudi's incredible architecture, eat pintxos and drink red wine – all while updating your Facebook status to tell everyone at home what a great time you're having.
+Visit Barcelona and you'll be able to hang out on the sand, explore Gaudi's incredible architecture, eat pintxos, and drink red wine–all while updating your Instagram to show everyone at home what a great time you're having.

 This northern Spanish city has an extensive free public Wi-fi network, and you'll find hotspots everywhere from beaches to markets, museums and even on street signs and lampposts.